List of The Big Bang Theory franchise characters: Janine Davis

 Janine Davis (Regina King) is a human-resources representative working at the university.
 She first appears in Season 6 after Sheldon offends his assistant Alex while trying to deal with her crush on Leonard, leaving Mrs. Davis to handle Alex's sexual harassment complaint against Sheldon.

 Kurt

 Kurt (Brian Patrick Wade) is a tall, intimidating bodybuilder and Penny's ex-boyfriend at the beginning of the series.
 He physically belittles both Leonard and Sheldon when they go to collect Penny's things.

 Larry Fowler

-Larry Fowler (Teller) is the mild mannered and silent father of Amy Fowler.
-He is terrified of his wife, and does not speak for large portions of his appearances, much as Teller does during the Penn and Teller act, although he says "Thank you!" after his wife is told off by Penny during Sheldon and Amy's wedding and has a few lines in subsequent episodes.
-In another Teller nod, Larry is fascinated by Howard's magic tricks.
+Larry Fowler (Teller) is the mild-mannered and silent father of Amy Fowler.
+He is terrified of his wife, and seldom speaks in his appearances.
+But he says "Thank you!" after his wife is reprimanded by Penny during Sheldon and Amy's wedding.
+Larry is fascinated by Howard's magic tricks.